(No ratings)

 During a bronchoscopy, patients will be given medication (sedative) to help them relax.
 If it is only a diagnostic bronchoscopy, patients will be kept awake, but if the bronchoscopy is for therapeutic purposes, patients will be put to sleep by general anesthesia.
 After the procedure, patients will need to stay in the hospital for a few hours.
 They will not be able to eat or drink for about 2 hours.
 Some patients may experience discomfort, such as a sore throat or pain while swallowing.
 Throat lozenges and gargling may help alleviate these symptoms, which should go away after a few days.
 Patients will need to have someone drive them home once their doctor determines that they are ready.

-Dr. Joseph L. Edmonds Jr., MD graduated from University of Kansas School of Medicine in 1993.
+Dr. Joseph Lindsay Edmonds JR., MD, FAAP graduated from University of Kansas School of Medicine in 1993.
 He completed residency at University of Kansas Medical Center.
-He is certified by the American Board of Otolaryngology - Head and Neck Surgery, Otolaryngology, Otolaryngology - General and has a state license in Texas.
+He is certified by the Certification: American Board of Otolaryngology, Pediatric Otolaryngology and has a state license in Texas.

 Medical School: University of Kansas School of Medicine (1993)